kavsh/WeatherApplication/README.md

 # WeatherApplication

-React Native, Expo, Styled-Components, Redux, Saga.
+React Native, Expo, Styled-Components, TypeScript, Redux, Saga.

 ## How To Run The App in browser